Number of Runners

 DURHAM TRAIL 10M

-Trail Outlaws presents the second hosting of this race which is part of the Urban Trail Series of Events.
-The race has always sold out.
+Trail Outlaws presents the Durham Trail 10 mile race which is also part of the Urban Trail Series of events.

 The Durham Trails 10 offers runners a fabulous opportunity to run some beautiful trails in Durham City and the areas surrounding the city.
 The 10 mile route starts in Durham City before heading down along the rivers Wear Dale Way, through the fabulous local woods of Shincliffe and Croxdale, running along some trails we guarantee you have never ran before.
 You will then return to the City via some great trails and finishing with the spectacular climb up to the top of Whinney Hill; where you will be gob smacked by the uninterrupted view of Durham Cathedral from one of the highest vantage points within the city itself.

 This is an event not to be missed in the Urban Trail Series.